EventStore/documentation/docs/server/v20/server/introduction/clients.md

 We plan to phase out the TCP protocol in the later versions.
 Please consider migrating your applications that use the TCP protocol and refactor them to use gRPC instead.
 :::

-Find out more about configuring the TCO protocol on the [TCP configuration](../networking/tcp.md) page.
+Find out more about configuring the TCP protocol on the [TCP configuration](../networking/tcp.md) page.

 ### EventStoreDB supported clients